Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 There were very big issues like:

 -map editing
--enemy spawnig
 -gamestates design
 -sound implementation
--sound implementation
+-graphics design and assets creation
 -enemy ai
 -game controls
 -ui design
 -character selection
 -apk packaging and signing...

-...But surpisingly even without the pc after <b>2 MONTHS</b> i finished the game project,
+...But surpisingly even without a pc after <b>2 MONTHS</b> i finished the game project,
-with a ton of help form my brother in the arts department(<3 U bro)
+with a ton of help form my brother in the arts department(<3 u bro)

 You can view the complete code repository [here](https://github.com/Rocket-007/2d-Blobs) or download the apk [here](../blob/master/LICENSE)